lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 }
 ```

-Contains a compact bytes array of operations restrictions, addresses, interfaceIds and function selectors a controller address is allowed to execute and interact with.
+Contains a compact bytes array of call restrictions, addresses, interfaceIds and function selectors a controller address is allowed to execute and interact with.

-Each entry (allowed call) is made of four elements concatenated together as a tuple that forms a final `bytes32` long value.
+Each allowed call is made of four elements concatenated together as a tuple that forms a final `bytes32` long value.

 The full list of allowed calls MUST be constructed as a [CompactBytesArray](./LSP-2-ERC725YJSONSchema.md#bytescompactbytesarray) according to [LSP2-ERC725YJSONSchema] as follow: